SimonMaracine/checkers-engine/engine/protocol.md

 ### INIT

-Tell the engine to get ready to play.
+Tells the engine to get ready to play.

 ### NEWGAME [start position] [setup moves]

-Tells the engine to reset the game and prepare for a new game.
+Tells the engine to prepare for a new game.
 It is not necessary to send this command right before the first game (right after INIT).
 Optionally tells it to start from a specific position and then play the setup moves.

 ### MOVE \<move string\>

 Tells the engine to play the move on the internal board.

+It is GUI's responsability to send correct move commands.
+The engine is not obligated to do error checking.
+If it does check for invalid move commands, it should immediately respond with the message "ERRORCOMMAND".

 ### GO [don't play move]